Why Being An Offline Brand Doesn’t Exist Anymore

 Renting a movie

-Okay this one we actually really miss.
+Okay, renting movies is an offline activity we actually really miss.
 There’s nothing quite like strolling through aisles and aisles of movies, seeing if the one you want is available, and running into your neighbors.
 RIP Blockbuster.
-Yeah, there’s still Redbox the physical/digital hybrid of a movie rental store minus the minimum wage employee sitting before the front desk.
+Yeah, there’s still Redbox the physical/digital hybrid of a movie rental store minus the minimum wage employee sitting at the front desk.